-If your project uses Mendix SSO, most likely the AppCloudServices.StartAppCloudServices microflow is set to execute after startup (for details, refer to Integrate Your App with Mendix SSO in the Mendix Reference Guide).
-We suggest that you change your startup microflow to a new microflow, from which you will call both after the startup microflows.
+If your app already has a microflow set to execute after startup, we suggest to change your startup microflow to a new microflow, from where you call both after startup microflows.
+Reference the microflow below:

 7 Setting Up the Administration Pages